gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 tags: ["documentation", "launch"]
 ---

-There's a new design for the [next.gatsbyjs.org/docs/](https://next.gatsbyjs.org/docs/) sidebar!
+We've been working on a new design for the docs sidebar.
+You can see it live on the next version of gatsbyjs.org at [next.gatsbyjs.org/docs/](https://next.gatsbyjs.org/docs/)!

 ![New Sidebar collapsed](new-sidebar-collapsed.png)